FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/RaspberryPie/Installation.md

 this procedure Installs FTS + UI + video Server of a Rasberry Pi

+## Hardware requirements
+you need a Pi with at least 4 GB RAM

+## Procedure
-need to start with new install of ubuntu 20.04 server for pi 64 from: https://cdimage.ubuntu.com/releases/20.04.4/release/ubuntu-20.04.3-preinstalled-server-arm64+raspi.img.xz
+Need to start with new install of ubuntu 20.04 server for pi 64 from: https://cdimage.ubuntu.com/releases/20.04.4/release/ubuntu-20.04.3-preinstalled-server-arm64+raspi.img.xz

 download an imager